Fabien-Mick/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10 Breat x Love
 11 convert a number from base 2 to base 10.
 12 script that prints all possible combinations of two letters, except oo.
+13 script that prints a number with two decimal places, followed by a new line.